Skip to main content

 3. Watering

-Monitoring the watering of plants in grow boxes is crucial; overwatering can quickly leach nutrients from the soil-less medium, while insufficient watering can leave the medium dry.
+Monitoring the watering of plants in raised beds and grow boxes is crucial; overwatering can quickly leach nutrients from the soil-less medium, while insufficient watering can leave the medium dry.